Non-Small Cell Lung Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Non-Small Cell Lung Cancer

 - Adenocarcinoma: Cancer that begins in the cells that line the alveoli and make substances such as mucus.

-Smoking can increase the risk of developing non-small cell lung cancer.
+Smoking can increase the risk of non-small cell lung cancer.